quarkiverse/quarkus-azure-services/integration-tests/azure-storage-blob/README.md

 ```

 The value of environment variable `QUARKUS_AZURE_STORAGE_BLOB_CONNECTION_STRING` will be fed into config
-property `quarkus.azure.storage.blob.connection-string` of `azure-storage-blob` extension in order to set up the
-connection to the Azure Storage Account.
+property `quarkus.azure.storage.blob.connection-string` of `azure-storage-blob` extension in order to set up the connection to the Azure Storage Blob.

-You can also manually copy the output of the variable `quarkus.azure.storage.blob.connection-string` and then
-update [application.properties](src/main/resources/application.properties) by uncommenting the
-same property and setting copied value.

 ## Running the sample